tetherless-world/twks/doc/source/developer.rst

 One-time setup
 --------------

 Java releases are `hosted on OSSRH <https://central.sonatype.org/pages/apache-maven.html>`_ and deployed with Maven.

 You will need an account on OSSRH that has access to the TWKS project.
-Using the credentials from your account, reate a file ``~/.m2/settings.xml``:
+Using the credentials from your account, create a file ``~/.m2/settings.xml``:

 ::